 It’s important to prepare for risk, and when it happens, have a plan to resolve it.
 But you also need a method of tracking that risk to keep an eye on it.
 Now that you’ve downloaded the free Excel spreadsheet, and you’ve hopefully read this far, you know why it’s a great document to have at your disposal.
 Now, how do you use it?

 Let’s go step by step.
 It’s not a very difficult process, but like all processes, you need to be thorough because if you miss even what appears to be a minor point, you might throw the whole procedure off.
 Then it’s not going to help anyone.

 1. ID, Description of Risk and Impact

-Begin by giving each risk a number, so you can start a list and not confuse one from another.
+Begin by giving each risk a number, so you can start a list and not confuse one with another.
 Just consider this an identification for shorthand, which is why it goes under the column heading for ID.
-Next to that is the column for where you can put the description of this potential risk.
+Next to that is the column where you can put the description of this potential risk.
 Be thorough in outlining what you think it is, but you’re not writing a book.
 Just put down what’s essential.
 The rest is by definition unnecessary.
 You’ll also want to be succinct in the next column when you sketch out the various impacts such a risk might have on your project.
 But be sure to include everything.
 If you don’t know what this risk can impact, then you can’t develop a strategy to deal with it if and when it arises.

 2. How to Respond to Risk, What’s the Priority and Who Owns It